Ziang-Lu/Miscellaneous/README.md

 * `DocBlockr`
 * `GitGutter`

-Note that in order to use `subl` command, do the following to create a soft link to that command line tool:
+Note that in order to use `subl` command, do the following to create a soft link to that command-line tool:

 ```bash
 ln -s /Applications/Sublime\ Text.app/Contents/SharedSupport/bin/subl /usr/local/bin/subl